 Records are initially created and retained in administrative offices or departments.
 Frequency of use and availability of space help determine if records should be retained in the office or offered to the University Archives.

-Inactive records of enduring historical value will be selected for transfer to the University Archives in consultation with the originating campus unit and the University Archivist through a process of archival appraisal.
+Inactive records of enduring historical value will be selected for transfer to the University Archives in consultation with the originating campus unit and the Senior Archivist through a process of archival appraisal.
 An electronic file list of the records with dates of record generation greatly assists with the appraisal process.

-The University Archivist will provide guidance on selecting records for inclusion in the University Archives.
+The Senior Archivist will provide guidance on selecting records for inclusion in the University Archives.
 Once it is determined that the records will go to the University Archives, guidelines for the transfer of records will be provided to the office.
 A records transfer agreement will be completed once the records have been received and accessioned by the University Archives.

 When processed by the University Archives, University records of enduring value will be stored in secured stacks, cataloged in the University of Central Florida Libraries online catalog, and made available to the university and wider community.
-The University Archives offers reference service to the generating University office for their records held by the Archives.
+The University Archives offers reference service to the generating university office for their records held by the Archives.